fujizelly/fujizelly/README.md

-🍎  azazel's intro !!

-╰╮00﹒any pronouns

-⊂⊃﹕agender ◞ pansexual

-⌢⌢⌢⌢⌢⌢⌢⌢

-I usually hang out in any place, you can freely cuddle or hide behind me! (no matter the gender ^_^)

-likes﹕video games, video game analysis, drawing n stuff

-﹒fun facts﹕i usually main healers in any game

-⌣⌣⌣⌣⌣⌣⌣⌣

-My ocs are usually 'older men', so if you have daddy issues, I don't mean to do what I do lmfao
+︶ ·̩͙⏝ ͝ 　୨　 ꒰ 　𖤝 　꒱ 　୧ 　 ͝ ⏝ ·̩͙︶ ͝

+**Please read before interacting with me! ^_^**

+before you interact:

-I act as my pony ocs, so it's often a roulette on how I act
+.
+I act as my pony ocs, so it's often a roulette on how I act!

+. you can cuddle freely! but please know I don't see it romantically, only platonically / friendly (i dont see the appeal of dating in a pixel game)

+.
+PLEASE whisper, I cannot see what you're seeing because of chat flooding and I often am on another tab

+. be nice to me, I type too quickly so I end up making typos ;;

 > hi oomfs i got restricted from the 18+ server, haha... and if you're hella curious, im biologically a female